ubudget/octopus/README.md

 General backend component for ubudget business logic.

-The overall design and implementation of octopus's user registration and login system is heavily inspired by [Veil](https://github.com/zanderxyz/veil).
+The overall design and implementation of octopus's user registration and sign in system is heavily inspired by [Veil](https://github.com/zanderxyz/veil).

 To start your Phoenix server: